 There are many different ways to play the lottery, but people often question which way is better.
 When playing jackpot lottery games like Powerball and Mega Millions, players encounter the dreaded question of whether to go with the easy method of quick pick or the more personalised version of self pick.
 In both cases, there are a variety of different things to consider, as each choice has something to offer.
 So, the question is: should you quick pick or self-pick your lottery numbers?

 Does Quick Pick Win More?

 When you’re looking for the fastest and most convenient way, playing a quick pick is the obvious choice.
 Just like that, a random number generator gives you five main numbers (1-69) and a Powerball number (1-26).
-Nearly 70% to 80% of Powerball players choose quick pick, so it’s definitely favoured for its convenience.
+Nearly 70% to 80% of Powerball players choose quick pick, so it’s definitely favoured for its convenience—as these big winners can attest to.
 Though it seems risky, it actually doesn’t change your odds of winning.
 Still, there are pros and cons to consider.

 Quick Pick Pros

 - With the numbers being entirely random, there is much less of a chance of others sharing the same combination of numbers, meaning you’re more likely to keep the jackpot all to yourself if you do win.